syncfusion-content/fileformat-docs/FileFormat/Presentation/Working-with-list.md

 **Picture** **List**

-The following code example demonstrates creating a simple picture list.
+The following code example demonstrates how to create a simple picture list.

 {% highlight c# %}
 [C#]